Rick Crawford (politician): Temporary resignation

 On November 8, 2019, Crawford announced he would temporarily resign from his seat on the House Intelligence Committee.
 Taking his place was Jim Jordan.
 This move allowed Jordan to lead President Donald Trump's public impeachment hearings.
 Crawford said he would resume his position once the "impeachment hoax" had concluded.

 Electoral history

 Personal life

 Crawford and his wife, Stacy, live in Jonesboro with their children.
 He attends Central Baptist Church, a Southern Baptist congregation in Jonesboro.
+In 2023, Crawford released a novel titled The Stinger Proxy based on his Cold War experiences.